below/HelloSilicon/README.md

 ### Listing 3-1

 As an exercise, I have added code to find the default Xcode toolchain on macOS.
 In the book they are using this to later switch from a Linux to an Android toolchain.
 This process is much different for macOS and iOS: It does not usually involve a different toolchain, but instead a different Software Development Kit (SDK).
-You can see that in [Listing 1-1](https://github.com/below/HelloSilicon#listing-1-1) where `-sysroot` is set.
+You can see this in [Listing 1-1](https://github.com/below/HelloSilicon#listing-1-1) where `-sysroot` is set.

 That said, while it is possible to build an iOS executable with the command line it is not a trivial process.
 So for building apps I will stick to Xcode.